 I’ve installed a mixer in my tank, how do I know it’s working?

-Normal operation of the mixer can be confirmed by measuring electrical current draw or the readout from the power control center.
+Normal operation of the mixer can be confirmed by measuring electrical current draw or the readout from the control center.
 Additionally, depending on the location of the mixer, you may see gentle swirls of current as you look down from the hatch into the water, such as around the interior ladder (if one exists).
 These currents are a visible indicator of the strong convection created by the mixer.